 You may not even have thought about retirement savings, and if you are in your early twenties, that is the norm.
 However, most Americans in their late 20s really start thinking about a retirement plan.
 This is a fundamental money goal that everyone should think about and plan for.

 Becoming Debt Free (Credit Card Debt, Student Loan Debt, Etc.)

-Most Americans have debt, whether credit card debt, student loans, payday loans, auto loans, etc. And for many people becoming debt-free is a huge goal.
+Most Americans have debt, whether credit card debt, student loans, payday loans, auto loans, cash advance loans, etc. And for many people, becoming debt-free is a huge goal.
 Getting rid of debt means financial freedom and extra money to spend on whatever you want!

 Family Planning and Other Milestones

 Major life milestones may not be possible until you are financially secure, and for many people, planning for these milestones is a part of their financial goals.
 These significant milestones can include higher education, a wedding, family planning, traveling, etc.